-The Bank prefers restructuring the loans rather than perfecting the collateral if such procedure improves or strengthens its position as a creditor.
+The Bank prefers to restructure loans rather than perfect the collateral if such procedure improves or strengthens its position as a creditor.
 Restructuring may include the extension of repayment dates and the agreement of new credit terms and conditions.
-Once the terms have been renegotiated, the loan is no longer considered as an asset past due.
+Once the terms have been renegotiated, the loan is no longer considered a past-due asset.
 Management continuously reviews renegotiated loans to ensure that all criteria are met and that future payments are likely to occur.
 The loans continue to be subject to an individual or collective impairment assessment, calculated using the loan's original effective interest rate.

-(8) Accrued interest income and expense
+(9) Accrued interest income and expense